 This recipe revolutionized broccoli for me.
 Though I love growing it, I am not the biggest fan of eating it.
 You have to cook it just right, otherwise it can be awful.
 In this recipe, the broccoli is tossed with salt and vinegar while the rest of the salad is prepared, then allowed to chill.
 The broccoli comes out as if perfectly cooked, and the flavors are incredible.
 I always up the vinegar to 3 TBS and salt a bit here too--I prefer a bit more tang.
 This is hands down my favorite broccoli preparation.
 View the recipe here, and Melissa Clark's essay on naming broccoli salad here.

-Bred by Cornell for its powerful mildew resistance.
+Bred by Cornell for its powdery mildew resistance.

 Fine texture, buttery flavor.